 If the consumer is reusing more than one element exposed by the same producer module, and at least one of the elements belongs to the list above, the consumer has a strong dependency to that producer.

-When a consumer module has a weak dependency to a producer, depending on the type of the producer’s element reused by the consumer, one of the following happens:
+When a consumer module has a weak dependency to a producer, those modules are loosely-coupled.
+Depending on the type of the producer’s element reused by the consumer, one of the following happens:

 Elements having associated logic, such as actions or screens, run in the context of the producer’s request.
 Changes in the producer implementation take immediate effect in the consumer.